drupal-graphql/graphql/doc/upgrade/beta6.md

 ]
 ```

-By convention the enums keys should be uppercases.
+By convention the enums keys should be uppercased.

 ### Resolve context
 The field plugins resolve methods receive an additional argument of type `ResolveContext`, that can be used to pass information to children down the query tree.

-If you field plugins have strict method annotations like this:
+If your field plugins have strict method annotations like this:
 ```php
 public function resolveValues($value, $args, ResolveInfo $info) {
 ...